Apex Mining bucks lower output with 94% profit rise

-Razon-led Apex Mining Co., Inc. posted a 94 percent jump in consolidated net income in the first quarter of the year, overcoming weaker production and lower gold sales volumes as soaring gold prices lifted earnings.
+Apex Mining Co.
+Inc. posted a 94 percent jump in consolidated net income in the first quarter of the year, overcoming weaker production and lower gold sales volumes as soaring gold prices lifted earnings.

 The strong performance came despite a 20 percent decline in gold sold during the quarter.